 Non-immigrant Visa Application Fee: Each applicant is required to pay a nonrefundable non-immigrant application fee of U.S. $160.
 Because fees may change, confirm first with the U.S. Embassy or Consulate.

 Visa Processing Fee:

-Other Expenses: Depending on where you live, it may be necessary for you to travel to an interview at a U.S. embassy or consulate.
-When planning for the exchange, consider costs for travel the U.S. embassy or consulate.
+Depending on where you live, it may be necessary for you to travel to an interview at a U.S. Embassy or Consulate.
+When planning for the exchange, consider costs for travel to the U.S. Embassy or Consulate.